srobo/runbook/docs/kit/logistics/kit-packing.md

 ## PACK

+Heavier items should go at the bottom, this both avoids damage to lighter ones and ensures the boxes stay the right way up.

 To prevent the Jiffy bags and remaining parts from moving around too much in transit the empty space needs to be filled.
 This is done by tearing off a few metres of brown paper from a roll and scrunching it up.
 Some scrunched paper should be placed at the bottom of the box.
 The parts should be placed on top of this and finally a layer of scrunched paper should be placed on the top.
+RUBs should be slightly over-filled with void-fill in order to allow for settling and prevent movement in transit.

 The lid should be secured with two cable ties through the lids/handles in diagonally opposite corners.

+If packing RUBs into outer carboard boxes: the RUB should be in the center of the cardboard box, with equal void-fill around all sides.
+This helps reduce the chance of damage.

 ## PALLET